-Cysts can vary in size greatly and are caused by a retention of sebum that builds up in a sac under the skin.
-Smaller cysts can be treated successfully using electrocautery treatment to dry up the contents of the cyst.
+Cysts can vary in size and can be due to a range of problems.
+Electrocautery can treat cysts that develop due to sebum build under the skin.
+Smaller cysts can be treated successfully using electrocautery treatment to dry up the cyst’s contents.

-Syringoma are small, flesh-coloured bumps that commonly appear around the eyelids and upper cheeks.
-Electrocautery can be used to reduce the size of the bumps without leaving any marks behind.
+Syringomas are small, flesh-coloured bumps commonly appearing around the eyelids and upper cheeks.
+Electrocautery can reduce the size of the bumps without leaving any marks behind.

-Spider Naevi and Telangectasia are dilated blood vessels that cause the appearance of redness on the skin.
-They often appear on cheeks or over the face.
-They can be treated effectively without damaging the skin.
+Spider Naevi and Telangiectasia are dilated blood vessels that cause the appearance of redness on the skin.
+They often appear on the cheeks or over the face.
+Electrocautery can treat them effectively without damaging the skin.

-Scars are difficult to treat and whilst electrolysis cannot change the shape or colour of a scar, it can be used to smooth out the skin and remove the raised appearance of scars.
+Scars are difficult to treat and whilst electrolysis cannot change the shape or colour of a scar, it can sometimes smooth out the skin and remove the raised appearance of scars.

-Can Electrocautery be used to treat skin imperfections on any part of the body?
+Can Electrocautery treat skin imperfections on any part of the body?

-Absolutely not.
-In fact many men are now seeking out cosmetic treatments in order to improve their appearance and boost self-confidence.
+No. Many men seek cosmetic treatments to improve their appearance and boost self-confidence.

 What are the side effects?

-Side effects of electrocautery are usually very minimal and limited to some crusting and redness around the treated areas for a few days.
+Side effects of electrocautery are usually minimal to some crusting and redness around the treated areas for a few days.
 An area may remain pink for a few weeks after treatment.
-You’ll be fully advised on the aftercare steps to take at your consultation.